Punjab Constabulary

 The Punjab Constabulary (Punjabi, Urdu: پنجاب کانسٹیبلری) is a law enforcement agency in Pakistan which is responsible to maintain peace in Punjab Province by assisting Punjab Police.
 IG Police is the provincial police officer and heads all subordinate police units.
 Punjab Constabulary is a police unit working under the command of Commandant (Addl: Inspector General of Police).
 It takes actions to maintain law and order in the province and participate in different rescue operations.
 Punjab Constabulary is reserve police which provides security to different personalities and guards are deputed at different sensitive buildings all over the Punjab.

-Addl: Inspector General of Police, Capt.
-(R) Muhmmad Ehsan Tuffail, PSP has been appointed the new Commandant of Punjab Constabulary as of 20.07.2018.
+Addl: Inspector General of Police, Imran Arshad, PSP has been appointed the new Commandant of Punjab Constabulary as of 08.05.2023.

 History

 The District Armed Reserves remained more or less static since independence.
 Government of Punjab created Punjab Reserve Police in 1972 with the following sanctioned strength:

 The strength of PRP was gradually increased from time to time and by 1981 was as under:

 In 1982 the strength was enhanced to 5000 with its contingents at Lahore, Rawalpindi, Faisalabad, Multan & Gujranwala.

 On 01-02-1987, PRP was renamed as “Punjab Constabulary”.
 A separate Anti-riot Force was raised as a unit of Punjab Police.
 The purpose was to build the capacity of police and reduce its dependence on rangers/army.